Why accessibility is important

-Problems with Universal Design
+Challenges of Universal Design

 Keeping it interactive

-A common risk with the universal design approach is that developers give up on interactivity in a bid to cater for all personas.
+A common risk with the Universal Design approach is that developers give up on interactivity in a bid to cater for all personas.
 There is a tendency to go for the lowest common denominator and remove all the 'bells and whistles' that engage the learner.
 That's wrong and unnecessary.

-Creating Accessible templates
+Creating accessible templates

 Many learning developers struggle with accessibility because the commercially available applications are still deficient in catering for it.
-This leads to a poor learner experience, imperfect accessibility, browser incompatibility, and huge cost overruns.
+This leads to a poor learner experience, imperfect accessibility, browser incompatibility and huge cost overruns.

-To overcome this issue Skillcast has built interactive templates that conform to accessibility standards.
+To overcome this issue, Skillcast has built interactive templates that conform to accessibility standards.

-These templates are flexible and constantly evolving as new ideas come up with each project.
+These templates are flexible and constantly evolving, as new ideas come up with each project.
 Feedback from reviewers, especially those with disabilities, plays a key role in this process.

-Best Practice: Accessibility at Barclays
+Case study: Accessibility at Barclays